From Full Dynamic to Pure Static: A Family of $GW$-Based Approximations: Conclusion

 This hierarchy provides a clear and physically transparent way to disentangle two effects that are usually intertwined in practical $GW$ implementations: dynamical correlation and the coupling between hole and particle sectors.
 By selectively making individual branches of the self-energy static, we have shown that frequency dependence is not a binary feature, but can instead be selectively retained or eliminated.
 In particular, the half-and-half (h\&h) schemes demonstrate that retaining dynamical effects in only one branch of the self-energy is often sufficient to reproduce the quasiparticle energies of the fully dynamical theory with high fidelity.

 A key outcome of this study is the identification of numerical instabilities, rather than intrinsic physical deficiencies, as the primary origin of the previously reported failures of certain partially dynamical and non-Dyson schemes.
 The SRG-based regularization employed here removes spurious divergences in problematic energy denominators while leaving stable formulations unaffected.
 Once these numerical artifacts are controlled, the h\&h approximations emerge as remarkably accurate representations of the fully dynamical $GW$ self-energy for valence IPs, with errors on the order of a few hundredths of an eV.
 In contrast, the purely static schemes remain limited by genuine physical approximations associated with the complete removal of dynamical effects, leading to systematically larger deviations, although the magnitude of these errors may be acceptable for certain applications.
-Similar conclusions hold for core ionized states.
+Similar conclusions hold for core ionized states. \titou{It is worth reiterating that the regularization scheme is essential to the present analysis, since without it, a reliable assessment of the different approximations would have been precluded.}

 The present static construction also offers a conceptually distinct route to self-consistency.
 Although derived differently from qs$GW$, the static self-energy of Eq.~\eqref{eq:1h+1p_static} yields very similar quasiparticle energies in practice, indicating that much of the effect of qs$GW$ can be understood as a particular projection of the dynamical self-energy onto a static, Hermitian operator.
 This connection helps clarify the formal relationship between self-consistent static $GW$-like schemes and partially or fully dynamical formulations.